-In 2016 I began work on a PhD at Leiden University / Orpheus Institute via DocARTES program.
+In 2016 I began work on an artistic research PhD at Leiden University / Orpheus Institute via DocARTES program.
 Supervisors: Henk Borgdorff, Marcel Cobussen and Richard Barrett.

 Speed, as a function of time, is full of enlightening musical character.
 Take some common terms to describe tempo in music: largo (broadly), adagio (slow and stately), allegro (fast, quickly and bright), vivacissimo (very fast and lively).
 Speed is relational and reveals how we think and feel.
 It is innately human.

 My aim in this artistic research is to dissect the experience of speed in music.
 Taking artistic and pedagogic experience as starting points, the research will consider the embodiment of rhythm and duration as experienced by practicing musicians and utilized by composers, exploring neurophysiological questions such as how temporal resolution relates to human physiology, the relationship between speed and emotion, the difference between physical and mental mechanisms for tracking time, and the length of a ‘moment’.
 The areas of performance, composition and notation as they relate to speed in music will be explored both scientifically and artistically.

 The outcomes of this research include an analysis and catalog of the various rhythmical frames employed to manipulate speed in live music such as tuplets, traditional and ‘irrational’ meters, tempo, polytempos, pulses, polypulses, polyrhythms, additive frames, divisive frames, metric modulation, time brackets, etc....
 Further, a study of speed within contemporary music works will reveal its general qualities and possibilities next to a body of new own compositions exploring possibilities opened by the research.